Project Leader

 Frauke Kempka, Dr. phil

 MA in Japanese Studies, European and East-Asian Art History at Trier University and Berlin Free University 1997-2004.
 1999-2000 university scholarship at Osaka Gakuin University in Japan.
 2001-2002 DAAD scholarship at Tokyo University.
 2004-2007 professional experience as a Coordinator for International Relations with Bungoono City Hall/ Japan supported by the JET-Programme on behalf of the Japanese Ministry for Education.
 2007-2011 doctoral fellowship at the International Graduate School "Civil Society in Transition.
 Japan and Germany in Comparison" at Martin Luther University Halle-Wittenberg (MLU) and University of Tokyo.
 In summer semester 2009 lecturer at MLU's Institute for Political Science and Japanese Studies.
 Receiving Martin-Luther-Certification for her Ph.D.-thesis in 2012.
 Since 2013 professional activity as Japan-related specialist for a Munich-based private company.
 Lecturer with Institute for Political Science at Justus-Liebig-University in Gießen/ Germany in winter semester 2019/20 and summer semester 2021.
-Since 2019 associated researcher in the GMM project with a focus on Japanese museums.
+From September 2019 to August 2024 associated researcher in the GMM project with a focus on Japanese museums.

 Associated Researcher